Romorantin - Pruniers Air Detachment: World War I

-From 1915, the "La Butte" airfield was often used by the trainer aircraft from the Avord air school; it was event projected for a time to built a flying school on the airfield.
+From 1915, the "La Butte" airfield was often used by the trainer aircraft from the Avord air school; it was event projected for a time to build a flying school on the airfield.
 With the construction of the American depot at Pruniers, the "old" airfield was abandoned and used to store disused aircraft.

 In early 1917, after the entry of the United States into the war, the site of Pruniesr was chosen over eight others for use by the Air Service of the American Expeditionary Forces for the establishment of a large Air Force Depot, eventually known as the Air Service Production Center No. 2.
 Romorantin was selected due to the low population density, the flatness of the terrain, the large presence of timber and also the fact that a large number or railroads between the Atlantic shipping ports converged there and also went into the Zone of the Advance (Western Front).